Irish Immigration

 Lets move on to the 1900 census.

 Here we have Edward Crotty, now 56 years old.
 He was 27 in 1870, so that squares.
 Also, we see Bridget Keating now 50 years old.
 So, she got her 6 lost years back.
 Then, there’s Minnie, now 26.
 She was 7 in the last census 20 years ago.
 This very much looks like the family that was the Thomas Keating family’s neighbors for many years.
-In 1900, they weren’t exactly next door neighbors but they lived on Starr St. which did (still does) connect South St to Triangle St. So, they lived about a 15 minute walk away from the Keatings who now lived in South Bey Limits on a road that would eventually become Manion’s Lane.
+In 1900, they weren’t exactly next door neighbors but they lived on Starr St. in Danbury, Connecticut which did (still does) connect South St to Triangle St. So, they lived about a 15 minute walk away from the Keatings who now lived in South Bey Limits on a road that would eventually become Manion’s Lane.

-We know Margaret Keating became Keating after she married Thomas Keating but knowledge originally passed down through family records is that her married name and her maiden name were both Keating.
-Thomas and Margaret were first cousins.
-I also have a confirming record about this.
 This record is that Margaret Keating Keating’s sister, Johanna Keating, who would later become Johanna Naughton, was the daughter of Michael Keating and Hanor (usually an abbreviation of Hanora) Boland.
-Actually the “a” at the end of Hanor might have been there but has faded away over the past 161 years.
-I have also seen the name Honor and Honora in these records but our great grandmother, Margaret Keating Keating’s mother, as well as Bridge Crotty’s mother and Johanna Naughton’s mother was Hanora Boland.
+Actually the “a” at the end of Hanor might have been written down in this ancient document but has simply faded away over the past 161 years.
+I have also seen the name Honor and Honora in these records but our great grandmother, Margaret Keating Keating’s mother, as well as Bridget Crotty’s mother and Johanna Naughton’s mother was Hanora Boland.

 Just knowing Bridgett Crotty’s maiden name was Keating and that she lived in the same neighborhood as Margaret all her American life should be enough proof the two are sisters.
 We also know that Bridget’s son Thomas Crotty was THE Toddy Crotty who we all knew was a relative of some sort.
 We now know he was Margaret “Ma” Keating Lathrop’s first cousin.
 Bridget wasn’t mentioned in Margaret’s obituary because she died first.

 Here are said newspaper articles, baptism record and a marriage notice that help tie this altogether.
 Margaret’s obituary tells us of another sister “Miss Marry Keating.
+Her basptism record is below well.

 The word below Johanna in the baptism record, which I can’t read, tells us the dioceses where she was baptized.
 Her Marriage notice tells us she was 27 years old in 1883 but her baptism record form County Clare is dated December 23, 1860.